step66/opencvOnArm/README.md

-# Installing opencv On AARCH64
+# Installing opencv on AArch64

-This is a script to install opencv on an arm64 device.
+This is a script to install opencv on an AArch64 device.
 Because I am lazy.

 ## Getting Started